weimingtom/wmt_android_galgame_test_suite/README.md

 * (Newer but **NOT the Newest**) Tyranor-2.3.2208.apk
 * Support many engines, but not sure all are available, old version may fail to run some games.
 * I doubt it is an apk/dex dynamic loader or repackaged embedded apk
+* Tyranor_v2.3.4.apk official : https://t.me/Tyranor/13
 * (The newest but another download source) See touchgal

 ## Artroid+
 * https://myskrpatch.tistory.com/82